DanLevesque/tc-ea/Architecture Review Board/Project Status.md

-#List of Transport Canada project and the scheduled time for TC ARB and GC EARB as applicable.
+# List of Transport Canada project and the scheduled time for TC ARB and GC EARB as applicable.

+##### Legend

+N/S = Not Scheduled

 | Project Code | Project Name                                                                        | Project Director         | Project Manager              | ARB      | GC EARB   |
 |--------------|-------------------------------------------------------------------------------------|--------------------------|------------------------------|----------|-----------|